rledford/qproc-mongo/README.md

 - Allows setting default values to be used when query parameters are missing.

-- Easy to add to Express/Connect routes.
+- Easy to add middleware to Express/Connect routes.

 ---